Mitt Romney's 2016 anti-Trump speech: Popular culture

 In the March 5, 2016, episode of Saturday Night Live, Jason Sudeikis made a guest appearance portraying Mitt Romney in a sketch set-up as an interview between Romney and CNN's Jake Tapper (played by Beck Bennett).
-In the sketch, Sudekis' Romney entered the scene by announcing "that's right, America, I'm back.
+In the sketch, Sudeikis' Romney entered the scene by announcing "that's right, America, I'm back.
 You didn't ask for it, but you've got it."

 Effects

 Two days after the speech, Cruz showed strength in the March 5 contests, winning decisive victories in the Kansas and Maine caucuses while coming a close second to Trump in the Kentucky caucuses and Louisiana primary.
 Whether this could be attributed to the effect of Romney's speech was difficult to determine.
-In the March 8 primaries, Trump won three states of four, and subsequent primaries into April showed a mixed pattern, with some key Cruz victories being followed by just as important Trump triumphs.
+In the March 8 primaries, Trump won three states of four, and subsequent primaries into April showed a mixed pattern, with some key Cruz victories being followed by just as important Trump victories.

-Meanwhile, a Morning Consult poll conducted March 4–6 found that 31 percent of Republicans in fact considered themselves more likely to vote for Trump given Romney's speech, compared to only 20 percent who said they were less likely.
-Despite this, on March 8, Romney appeared as a guest on Jimmy Kimmel Live and called for Trump to drop out of the race altogether.
+A Morning Consult poll conducted March 4–6 found that 31 percent of Republicans in fact considered themselves more likely to vote for Trump given Romney's speech, compared to only 20 percent who said they were less likely.
+On March 8, Romney appeared as a guest on Jimmy Kimmel Live and called for Trump to drop out of the race altogether.

 Scattered instances of Romney's proposed tactical voting occurred after this, including suggestions by Rubio shortly before March 15 results forced his withdrawal from the race.
 Romney announced his own instance of tactical voting on March 19 by saying he was voting for, although not endorsing, Cruz for president in the March 22 Utah caucus.
 He said of Kasich, "I would have voted for him in Ohio.
 But a vote for Governor Kasich in future contests makes it extremely likely that Trumpism would prevail."
 Cruz ended up winning the Utah contest by a very large margin.